maartenba/maartenba.github.io/_posts/2017-04-24-making-string-validation-faster-no-regular-expressions.markdown

 ![Decompiled regular expression in dotPeek](/images/2017/04/regex-decompiled.png)

-A factory (used internally by the Regex engine), a `ValidationPattern` (as expected) and `ValidationPatternRunner1` - the class that hold the regular expression logic.
+A factory (used internally by the Regex engine), a `ValidationPattern` (as expected) and `ValidationPatternRunner1` - the class that holds the regular expression logic.
 Don't be scared, but this simple regex (again validating character classes + string length) does seem quite elaborate:

 ```csharp
     public override void Go()